- We created this detailed guide to show you precisely what to do if your computer keeps freezing and restarting randomly.

 - After the scanning procedure finishes, remove the USB/DVD and restart your PC.

-- Clean the PC case.
-Use something like canned compressed air.
-Don’t use a vacuum cleaner.
+- Clean the PC case and use something like canned compressed air, don’t use a vacuum cleaner.

-- Remove and clean thoroughly the CPU cooling fan.
+- Remove and clean the CPU cooling fan thoroughly.

-- Replace a thermal paste.
-Do it carefully.
+- Replace a thermal paste, and do it carefully.

 - Add extra cooling fans.

 - In case you have a liquid cooling system, double-check the pump.